 PCPR assists the beneficiary to obtain housing in a place of residence his or her choice, where he or she is obliged to reside during the 12-month period of the IPI.
 A change of residence is allowed in particularly justified cases.
 In case the beneficiary changes residence in the region without informing PCPR, the programme will be terminated.

-As one study finds, social policy provides few or no resources needed to function independently in Poland.
-By delivering mostly financial assistance, integration programmes helps families to get by on a daily basis but fails to build the resources needed to become independent.
+As studies find, social policy provides few or no resources needed to function independently in Poland.
+By delivering mostly financial assistance, integration programmes help families to get by on a daily basis but fail to build the resources needed to become independent, to achieve appropriate adaptation level in a new environment and prepare oneself to cover free market rental costs.
 For some participants, the programmes strengthened their feelings of lack of control over their lives and the helplessness already developed during the asylum procedure.
 There is a lack of adequate social work with beneficiaries.
-The financial means are not sufficient for renting a flat and only few of them can count on receiving social or communal housing.
-According to SIP, IPI should last longer than 12 months and be practically adapted to individual needs of applicants.
+The financial means are not sufficient for renting a flat on the commercial market and only few of them can count on receiving social or communal housing.
+According to SIP and NIEM report, IPI should last longer than 12 months, be practically adapted to individual needs of applicants.
 Additionally, integration assistance should also be granted to children born after the completion of parents’ integration programs.

 The case workers interviewed in the study explained that, because they have too many integration programmes to manage monthly, it was practically impossible for them to offer any social work counselling, and they instead focused on managing monetary transfers.
 Most of the IPIs are implemented by WCPR (Warszawskie Centrum Pomocy Rodziny), which department of Social Integration and Crisis Intervention has four social workers who provide integration assistance to beneficiaries of international protection.

-Social Welfare Centres assisted 150 families of recognised refugees (which covered 265 people) and 108 families under subsidiary protection (which covered 265 persons) throughout 2019.
+Social Welfare Centres assisted 21 families in 2021 (compared to26 families in 2020 and 150 families (265 people)-in 2019) of recognised refugees and families under subsidiary protection.

 Ministry of Family, Work and Social Policy, Information, available (in Polish) at: https://bit.ly/38IyKOm.